Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Non-vital teeth bleaching:

-The access cavity is kept open during therapy for routine adjustments.
+The access cavity is left open during therapy for routine adjustments.
 If there is any uncertainty, the endodontic status should be confirmed before bleaching.

 Dental veneers and bonding for severe discoloration